Difluoromescaline

 Difluoromescaline (DFM), also known as 4-difluoromethoxy-3,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and scaline families related to mescaline.
 It is a difluorinated derivative of mescaline.

 The drug's dose range is 50 to 100 mg orally and its duration is 12 to 18 hours.
 It is about 3- or 4-fold more potent than mescaline and has a longer duration in comparison.
 The drug is said to produce strong psychedelic effects.

 Difluoromescaline interacts with serotonin receptors and acts as a low-potency full agonist of the serotonin 5-HT_{2A} receptor.

 It was first described in the scientific literature by Daniel Trachsel in 2012.
 The drug's pharmacology was studied in more detail in 2021.
+It is not a controlled substance in Canada as of 2025.